PyryL/toothpaste/README.md

 # ToothPaste

+Project for [Databases and web development](https://hy-tsoha.github.io/materiaali/) course at the University of Helsinki in autumn 2023.

 ## Description

 ToothPaste is a pastebin-like online service that allows its users to store text in an easily accessible and shareable way.
 It also allows interaction between users via chat messages and voting.